 During the checkup, the doctor should check your senior loved one’s blood pressure, height, and weight.
 Getting these measurements each year is important because it establishes a baseline for your loved one’s health.
 Any sudden changes in weight could signal your loved one has diabetes or cancer, and a drop in height is a sign he or she might have osteoporosis.

-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality non-medical home care.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
 Prescott families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.

 Routine Blood Tests